openshift/boilerplate/boilerplate/openshift/osd-golang-operator-osde2e/README.md

 ## Consuming
+Currently, this convention is only intended for OSD operators.
 To adopt this convention, your`boilerplate/update.cfg` should include:

 ```
 openshift/osd-golang-operator-osde2e